-Equipment Purchases & Asset Control Outline In compliance with District Policy #6645, (11/17/07) computer items purchased with a cost in excess of \$1,000 (all other equipment purchases in excess of \$10,000) are entered into the equipment tracking system, along with a description of the asset, its model and serial numbers, and the location where the asset will be stored or used.
-The Stores clerk utilizes the pricing shown on the PO to identify which items are to be inventoried in accordance with District policy.
+Equipment Purchases & Asset Control

+In compliance with District Policy #6645, (11/17/07) computer items purchased with a cost in excess of \$1,000 (all other equipment purchases in excess of \$10,000) are entered into the equipment tracking system, along with a description of the asset, its model and serial numbers, and the location where the asset will be stored or used.

+The Stores clerk discusses with the Treasurer to identify which items are to be inventoried in accordance with District policy.

 A full inventory of equipment is taken annually, and Computer equipment is inventoried semi-annually.
 The database of assets is corrected to reflect these inventories.

 District staff are now required to complete and sign an inventory listing identifying the equipment under their control.

 The annual review or inventory of assets is conducted annually under the direction of the Assistant Superintendent for Business.
 Those items that are found to be obsolete or no longer in working condition are then identified for disposal.
 Approval by the Board of Education is required to dispose of these items.
 The identified assets will then be advertised for sale, and only if there is no response to the advertisement will the assets are discarded.

-Equipment Purchases & Asset Control Observations and recommendations Observation: The District catalogs all equipment costing in excess of \$1,000.
-Some items, with values less than \$1,000 may be cataloged for tacking purposes at the discretion of the Treasurer.
+Equipment Purchases & Asset Control

+Observation: The District catalogs all equipment costing in excess of \$1,000.
+Some items, with values less than \$1,000 may be cataloged for tracking purposes at the discretion of the Treasurer.
 Asset information (item description, model number, serial number and location) is recorded when the invoice is entered for payment.
-Physical inventories of assets are taken on an annual basis and computer equipment is inventoried semi-annually.
+Inventories of cataloged assets are maintained and existence/location of computer equipment is reviewed periodically.

 We had recommended, in the past that the District examine the feasibility of expanding the asset control system currently in place that requires the maintenance and athletic staff to "sign off" on the equipment in their control pending approval through collective bargaining.
 This expansion would institute the same procedures for the classroom and common school building areas and would therefore require teachers and building administrators to be accountable for the equipment in their control.
 During the 2011-12 school year the District expanded this requirement to all District staff in control of equipment.

-Equipment and Fixed Asset Disposal Cycle Internal Control Review and Flow-Chart Documentation
+Equipment and Fixed Asset Disposal Cycle